Soda tax is an example of why Cook County needs change

 Preckwinkle doesn’t need our suburban votes because the county is crafted to dilute suburban voter strength.
 Several County Districts based in Chicago “steal” suburban areas for padding.
 In those districts, the suburbanites there are hostage to Chicago.

 But I have another bigger concern about the outrageous Sweetened Drink Tax.
-If drinking sweetened drinks is so “unhealthy,” why does she think it’s ok to exclude poor recipients of SNAP?
+If drinking sweetened drinks is so “unhealthy,” why does she think it’s ok that the poor recipients of SNAP are excluded??

 Doesn’t their health matter?